openstack/neutron/doc/source/contributor/policies/gerrit-recheck.rst

 =================================

-This document provides guidelines on what to do in case your patch fails one of the Jenkins CI jobs.
+This document provides guidelines on what to do in case your patch fails one of the Zuul CI jobs.
 In order to discover potential bugs hidden in the code or tests themselves, it's very helpful to check failed scenarios to investigate the cause of the failure.
 Sometimes the failure will be caused by the patch being tested, while other times the failure can be caused by a previously